linuxlizard/pymake/README.md

 Ultimate long-term goal is a GNU Make visual debugger.
 I want breakpoints on variables changing.
 I want to single step through the rules.
 I want to put a breakpoint on a rule.

+## Update 20230122.
+More Pythonic.

+Thanks to a PR, the code is in a much cleaner, more Pythonic state.
+All the test code and test makefiles are now in tests/ directory.

+I've been battling problems with recipeprefix (aka <tab>).
+GNU Make's parser is a bit ad-hoc and I need to match their behavior.
+Correctly supporting the is-a-recipe / is-not-a-recipe on lines starting with <tab> is going to require a refactor of the tokenizer.

 ## Update 20221224.
 Large Updates.

 I have rules started.
 I have conditional directives working (needs more